jaymcgavren/presentations/go/phillyete/2019/slides.md

 ## Interfaces

-A function that accepts a `TapePlayer`, but not a `TapeRecorder`...
+A function that accepts a `TapePlayer`...

 ``` go
 func playList(device TapePlayer, songs []string) {